oresho/Airtime_Vtu/README.md

 # Configuration

-Before running the application, ensure that you fill in the required information in the application.properties file.
-Below are the necessary configurations:properties
+Before running the application, ensure that you fill in the required information in the `application.properties` file and also in the `maven-surefire-plugin` configuration.environmentVariables in the plugins section of the `pom.xml` file when testing.
+Below are the necessary configurations.

 # Database Configuration
 spring.datasource.url=your_database_url
 spring.datasource.username=your_database_username